 If you would like to read more about this, I have a chapter in my book on High Blood Pressure and you can click thefreedietbook.com for more information.

 I’m Dr. Tom Rofrano, founder of The Natural Medicine Clinic in Palm Beach Gardens, Florida.
 I have had the opportunity to see over 100,000 patient visits over the last 34 years.
-Today, I’m going to talk about how a stomach bug called H. Pylori can cause your gut and thyroid issues and how to fix it.
+Today, I’m going to talk about how a stomach bug called H. Pylori can cause your gut and thyroid issues and how to fix it through alternative treatments.

 It’s a bacteria that can inhabit your stomach.
 Over 50% of the world’s population has it, over 80% in some undeveloped countries, and in North America, over 20% of the people are estimated to have it.
 It can cause a wide range of symptoms.

-It’s the primary cause of ulcers, gastritis, abdominal pain, burning, reflux, constipation, diarrhea, and belching.
+It’s the primary cause of peptic ulcers, chronic inflammation, gastritis, abdominal pain, burning, reflux, constipation, diarrhea, and belching.
 H. Pylori can also cause bad breath.
 You can develop other conditions like autoimmune diseases, thyroid Hashimoto’s or Graves’, and skin conditions from this bacteria.

 H. Pylori Symptoms and Testing